 Disruption commences from the point of entry until the threat is eliminated.
 In the case of buildings, disruption includes locked doors, effective communications, sound and light diversions, and impediments that force an attacker to adjust.

-Chief Ken Coluzzi of the LMPD, who spent the earlier part of his career running the Philadelphia Police Department’s homicide unit, was the host of this drill.
+Then-Chief Ken Coluzzi of the LMPD, who spent the earlier part of his career running the Philadelphia Police Department’s homicide unit, was the host of this drill.
 Coluzzi said, “Events occur quickly and can also devolve quickly.
-It’s imperative that once law enforcement arrives on scene, they act effectively but quickly to thwart further damage.
+It’s imperative that once law enforcement arrives on the scene, they act effectively but quickly to thwart further damage.
 This means making decisions rapidly and having those decisions come from one point.”

-Lieutenant Jason Braim, the coordinator of the drill, said, “The most important thing I think we learned today was that having situational awareness and realistic training is key, and doing this type of coordinated training gives us a chance to see what works and what doesn’t, which will help us better prepare for when we have to respond.”
+Then-Lieutenant Jason Braim, the coordinator of the drill, said, “The most important thing I think we learned today was that having situational awareness and realistic training is key, and doing this type of coordinated training gives us a chance to see what works and what doesn’t, which will help us better prepare for when we have to respond.”

 Communications are absolutely critical.
-Captain Bob Lewis of the LMPD said, “We try to train and teach our folks that once you arrive on scene, someone must take charge not only of the scene but of the communications and become the ‘comm link’ for all of the responding units.
+Then-Captain Bob Lewis of the LMPD said, “We try to train and teach our folks that once you arrive on the scene, someone must take charge not only of the scene but of the communications and become the ‘comm link’ for all of the responding units.
 This will enable the response to be better coordinated and effective.”

-If an active shooter incident happens, it quickly becomes larger than just a police matter, which became apparent during the drill as representatives from the school district, fire department, other police departments and emergency medical units were on hand.
+If an active shooter incident happens, it quickly becomes larger than just a police matter, which became apparent during the drill as representatives from the school district, fire department, other police departments, and emergency medical units were on hand.

 Coluzzi said, “In reality, the police are only part of the response.
 You’ll need all these other community entities there in supporting functions to handle the tertiary issues that the police don’t have the expertise or time to handle.”
-The chief continued, “The best way to handle an incident like this is teach, train and coalesce all the emergency response entities.
-Once you’ve done those three things, you’ve take a great step to target hardening your own community.”
+The chief continued, “The best way to handle an incident like this is to teach, train and coalesce all the emergency response entities.
+Once you’ve done those three things, you’ve taken a great step to target hardening your own community.”